 Deleveraging moderates with continued variation between countries

-More action to address high non-performing loans
+Even more activity to address large non-performing loans

-Creation of the Working Group on the European Banking Union
+Development associated with Working Group on the European Banking Union